espnet/espnet/doc/espnet2_tutorial.md

 For the user, it means two things.
 First, some features or modules may not be supported depending on the version used.
 Second, the usage of some common ASR features or modules may differ between the models.
 In addition, some core modules (e.g.: `preencoder` or `postencoder`) may be missing in the standalone version until validation.

 ***The following sections of this tutorial are dedicated to the introduction of the version under asr_transducer***.
-In that regards, the user should keep in mind that most features described here are not available in the first version.
+Thus, the user should keep in mind that most features described here may not be available in the other version.

 ### General usage